iblasquez/iblasquez/parcoursScientifique.md

 - 📄**Isabelle Blasquez and Jean-François Poiraudeau.** *The interval treap: a complete data structure for the extended z-buffer.*
   In *Proceedings of Spring Conference on Computer Graphics and Its Applications*, pages 247-255, 2000.

-- 📄**Isabelle Blasquez and Jean-François Poiraudeau.** *Amélioration des performances du z-buffer étendu à l’aide des skip lists.*
+- 📄**Isabelle Blasquez and Jean-François Poiraudeau.** *Amélioration des performances du z-buffer étendu à l'aide des skip lists.*
-  In *Colloque national de la recherche universitaire en IUT (CNR’IUT 2000)*, Bourges, France, juin 2000.
+  In *Colloque national de la recherche universitaire en IUT (CNR'IUT 2000)*, Bourges, France, juin 2000.

 ## 📚 1999